Birmingham RICO Lawyer

 - Complex litigation

-Examples of our broad capabilities in this highly-specialized area include the successful representation of aircraft and component manufacturers, fixed-based operators and pilots in accident investigations and liability claims.
-We have represented owners and operators in regulatory matters and resolved insurance coverage disputes involving the ownership and use of aircraft.
+Examples of their broad capabilities in this highly-specialized area include the successful representation of aircraft and component manufacturers, fixed-based operators and pilots in accident investigations and liability claims.
+The attorneys have represented owners and operators in regulatory matters and resolved insurance coverage disputes involving the ownership and use of aircraft.

 Aviation law is a specialized field essential to protecting the rights of the different parties involved, namely the airlines, airports, civil aviation authorities, executives, insurers, government agencies, pilots, mechanics and manufacturers.
 Your aviation legal team at Christian & Small has the right mix of solid litigation skills, industry know-how, understanding of FAA regulations and technical aircraft knowledge to assist you with any aviation matter.